dnsl48/gauger/README.md

 Though you can make Gauger's derived class that will take any measures you need, for now there are two base gaugers you can use.

- * `StretchAccumulator`: Accumulates all marks during its work and produces two sets of marks: Sequential and Summary
+ * `StretchAccumulator`: Accumulates all marks during its work and produces two collections of marks: Sequential and Summary
  * `StretchCalculator`: Does not keep all regular marks during the work.
-Eventually produces only Summary set of marks
+Eventually produces only Summary collection of marks

 Lets see the example with `StretchAccumulator`: